 Using Dictionaries and Metadata to Formulate an ADDE Request

 Most ADDE requests need many more parameters than the previous example.
 Specifying long lists of keyword parameters can be cumbersome and create code that is difficult to read.
-To avoid these problems, you can take advantage of a Python dictionary.
-Using a Python dictionary, you can specify all of the key:value pairs, or include just a few, and add the extra ones directly to the getADDEImage function call.
+To avoid these problems, take advantage of a Python dictionary.
+Using a Python dictionary, specify all of the key:value pairs, or include just a few, and add the extra ones directly to the getADDEImage function call.

 The next few steps require a lot of typing.
-If you'd like, you can cut and paste the lines from the <local path>/Data/Scripting/ADDE-dictionary.txt file into the Jython Shell and then skip to step 17.
+You may cut and paste the lines from the <local path>/Data/Scripting/ADDE-dictionary.txt file into the Jython Shell and then skip to step 17.
 All of the files used in this tutorial are also printed at the end of the document.

 Earlier in the tutorial, you created a local ADDE dataset for Meteosat-3 dataset for the BLIZZARD case.
 Use getLocalADDEEntry to get the value for localEntry and use it to create a dictionary to be use local data with getADDEImage.